 Like many human surgical and medical practices, our business and billing departments work independently of the other businesses within the hospital.
 If your pet has been admitted to the hospital through Pet+E.R., AAVEC or another CVRC practice for assessment of a surgical condition (such as a fracture or abdominal mass), your pet may be transferred to CVSS for surgical care.
 At the time of transfer, you must close out any open invoices with the admitting practice and leave the requested deposit with CVSS.

-Some patients may require assessment from other services (i.e. ultrasound or cardiac consult) to ascertain whether surgery is safe and practical for the patient.
-The practice performing the service may bill you separately and the cost is not included with CVSS ‘s estimate unless otherwise stated.
+Some patients may require assessment from other services (i.e. internal medicine ultrasound or cardiac consult) to ascertain whether surgery is safe and practical for the patient.
+The practice performing the service may bill you separately and the cost is not included with estimates provided by CVSS, unless otherwise stated.

 - Expected medications & treatments that are required while your pet is in the hospital

-- 24 hr care by DVM & experienced technicians
+- 24hr care by an emergency clinician and experienced technicians

 - Suture removal appointment

 Additional costs (these may or may not be required for your pet):

 - Sedation (sometimes needed for recheck x-rays, bandage changes, suture removal)

 - Additional hospitalization after your pet has been discharged